-Editor’s Note: We recommend you always check with your doctor before taking – or giving – any medications, even if they are over-the-counter medicines.
-If you have any concerns, always consult a doctor first.
+Editor’s Note: We recommend you always check with your doctor before taking (or giving) any medications, even if they are over-the-counter medicines.
+If you have any concerns, always speak to a medical professional.

-Helps Sniffles & Coughs: Sniffles Organic Chest Balm
+Helps Sniffles & Coughs: Bently Organic Baby Vapour Balm

-Sniffles Organic Chest Balm is what we reach for when bubs has the sniffles and a chest cold.
-This organic alternative to your standard chest rub smells amazing and is the natural way to ease baby through coughs and colds.
-It is expertly formulated with immune boosting essentials oils of eucalyptus, tea tree, and myrrh, which also have antiviral and antibacterial properties to keep nasties away.
-USDA organic ingredients of calendula, lavender and chamomile comfort baby, while cypress and helichrysum essential oils effectively deliver healing and antiviral elements.
-Our kids love this soothing balm rubbed on their chest, back, and neck – a relaxing pre-bedtime ritual when they are sick.
+Bently Organic Baby Vapour Balm is what we reach for when bubs have the sniffles or a chest cold.
+This organic alternative to your standard chest rub smells amazing and is a natural way to ease baby through coughs and colds.
+Our kids love this soothing balm rubbed on their chest, back, and neck – it’s become a relaxing pre-bedtime ritual when they are sick.

 Helps Blocked Noses: Colief Breathe Easy Patch

-If your kid has a cough or cold and is having trouble breathing, stocking up on the Colief Breathe Easy Patch – especially useful when travelling on holiday – will give blocked noses some relief.
-The patch can be easily applied to your child’s bedding or clothing; there’s no direct contact with the child’s skin, which means there’s no irritation.
-The Colief Breathe Easy Patch, which lasts eight hours, contains Eucalyptus (known for its decongestant properties), and Peppermint and Lemon Oils that are proven to have a soothing effect on the airways.
+If your kid has a cough or cold and is having trouble breathing, stocking up on the Colief Breathe Easy Patch – which is especially useful when travelling – will give blocked noses some relief.
+The patch can easily be applied to your child’s bedding or clothing; there’s no direct contact with the child’s skin, which means there’s no irritation.
+The Colief Breathe Easy Patch, which lasts eight hours, contains Eucalyptus (known for its decongestant properties) and Peppermint and Lemon oils that are proven to have a soothing effect on the airways.

 Helps Eczema: Nila Kids Eczema Relief Oil

-Nila Kids Eczema Relief Oil is a 100% natural oil (a blend of Lavender Fine with Frankincense Olibanum, Patchouli, and natural tocopherol in the base of organic virgin olive oil) and gentle yet fast-acting oil to immediately soothe and relieve dryness and itchiness caused by eczema, psoriasis and other skin conditions.
-We love this formula as it is non-steroidal, has no side effects, reduces scars, and restores moisture naturally while strengthening the skin barrier leaving skin smooth and calm.
+If you’re heading to Singapore, remember to stock up on Nila Kids Eczema Relief Oil (also ships to HK).
+It is a 100% natural oil (a blend of Lavender Fine with Frankincense Olibanum, Patchouli and natural tocopherol in a base of organic virgin olive oil) that’s gentle yet fast-acting when it comes to soothing dryness and itchiness caused by eczema, psoriasis and other skin conditions.
+We love this formula as it is non-steroidal, has no side effects, reduces scars and restores moisture naturally, while strengthening the skin barrier leaving skin smooth and calm.
 Nila Kids Eczema Relief Oil is suitable for all kids including babies below 6 months (just dilute the oil with an equal amount of olive oil) and comes as an oil or roll on.
-Having this on hand for kids prone to eczema is a big tears-saver!
+Having this on hand for kids prone to eczema will save on tears!

 Helps Bloating: Peppermint Tea

-Peppermint tea is one of those staples that we always have in our pantry; kids seem to love the novelty of having some warm fragrant minty tea to sip on, it is caffeine free for a pre-bed cuppa while mama is reading her book, and it is said to be beneficial for the digestive system and to help alleviate bloating, stomach gas and flatulence to boot!
+Peppermint tea is one of those staples that we always have in our pantry.
+Kids seem to love the novelty of having some warm fragrant minty tea to sip on, plus it’s caffeine-free for a pre-bed cuppa while mama is reading her book and it is said to be beneficial for the digestive system.
+Perfect to help alleviate bloating, stomach gas and flatulence to boot!

 Helps Bumps: Cold Pack

-If your little one has a fall (but does not vomit immediately after and is not drowsy – both signs to seek immediate medical attention), then its best to apply ice or cold packs to reduce the swelling.
+If your little one has a fall (but does not vomit immediately after and is not drowsy – which are both signs to seek immediate medical attention), then its best to apply ice or cold packs to reduce the swelling.
 A “goose egg” lump may appear anyway, but applying ice will help ease the pain and hopefully minimise bruising and the size of the lump.
-Wrap the ice pack in cloth to avoid applying cold directly to your child’s skin (or dab on and off for 10 minutes).
+Wrap the ice pack in a cloth to avoid applying cold directly to your child’s skin (or dab on and off for 10 minutes).
 Avoid applying ice for longer than 15 minutes at a time (not that anyone’s kid will sit still for that long!).
-If you don’t have a fancy animal shaped ice pack, you can use a bag of frozen peas.
+If you don’t have a fancy ice pack, you can always just use a bag of frozen peas!